dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-saml-2.0.md

 ## Azure integration

-If you're using Azure Active Directory (Azure AD), the instructions below will help you configure it as your identity provider.
+If you're using Microsoft Entra ID (formerly Azure AD), the instructions below will help you configure it as your identity provider.

-### Create Azure AD Enterprise application
+### Create a Microsoft Entra ID Enterprise application

 <Snippet path="access_url" />